A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 Specialty Occupations

-Positions must require specialized knowledge typically requiring at least a bachelor’s degree.
+Roles must require specialized knowledge and normally at least a bachelor's degree or its equivalent.

 Numerical Limitations